 RStudio Package Manager supports this strategy by automatically associating every action in a repository with a versioned id.
-See Section 14.2 of the admin guide for details.
+See Repository Versioning for details.
 Users can get started by configuring the Repository URL in the “Setup” page to always use the current packages.

 Approach 3: Locked Down Repositories

 Some organizations prefer to manage which versions of packages are used across the organization instead of on a project-by-project basis.
 A common strategy entails:

 Administrators test a set of desired packages and then freeze that set.
 Users are able to use only those versions of the packages.

 A few times per year, administrators test and update the set of packages.
 They might also approve new packages.